peterjurkovic/smtp/README.md

 # MM4 Client library
-MM$ client libreary for a testing purpose
+MM4 client libreary for a testing purpose

 ## How to use it
 ### 1. Download a jar lib